List of Star Trek: The Original Series episodes: Season 3 (1968–69)

-After Star Trek's second season, NBC was prepared to cancel the show due to low ratings.
+After Star Trek's second season, word got around that NBC was prepared to cancel the show due to low ratings.
 Led by fans Bjo and John Trimble, Trek viewers inundated NBC with letters protesting the show's demise and pleading with the network to renew the series for another year.
+The president and vice-president of the television network, Don Durgin and Mort Werner, said in an interview that they received 115,000 letters, but that cancelling the show was "never our intention," and that it would be on the schedule in the favorable timeslot of Monday at 7:30p.m.

-After NBC agreed to produce a third season, the network promised Gene Roddenberry that the show would air in a favorable timeslot (Mondays at 7:30 p.m.), but later changed the schedule so that Trek would air in the so-called "death slot"—Friday nights at 10:00 p.m.
+The network later changed the schedule so that Trek would air in the so-called "death slot"—Friday nights at 10:00 p.m.
 In addition to the "mismanaged" schedule, the show's budget was "seriously slashed" and Nichelle Nichols described the series' eventual cancellation as "a self-fulfilling prophecy".

 Star Trek's final, 24-episode season began in September 1968 with "Spock's Brain".
 The third season also includes "The Tholian Web", where Kirk becomes trapped between universes; this episode would later be revisited by two 2005 episodes of the prequel series Star Trek: Enterprise.
 The last episode of the series, "Turnabout Intruder", aired on June 3, 1969, but Star Trek would eventually return to television in animated form when the animated Star Trek debuted in September 1973.